yash261261/yash261261/README.md

 ### Hi there 👋 I'm Yash

+I'm a full-time Product Manager, part-time dreamer.

+Loves: Tech, car racing, futurism, sustainable energy, and iced coffee.

+🤔 Current
+I'm working on myself.
 I'm passionate about building healthly + efficient engineering teams, while tackling scaling problems that affect the world.

+⚡ Experience
-Mostly backend engineering, with an eye for documentation, design, and polish.
+Mostly Product Management, backend engineering, with an eye for documentation, design, and polish.

 <!--
 **yash261261/yash261261** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.